AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-reports.md

    ![Tools page to navigate assets report](assets/navigation.png)

 1. On the [!UICONTROL Asset Reports] page, click **[!UICONTROL Create]** from the toolbar.
 1. From the **[!UICONTROL Create Report]** page, choose the report you want to create and click **[!UICONTROL Next]**.
-Entitle yourself with an **AEM Administrator product profile** to create a **Download** report.
+Entitle yourself to an **AEM Administrator product profile** to create a **Download** report.
 See [Assigning AEM Product Profiles](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/onboarding/journey/assign-profiles-aem) to entitle yourself to an AEM Administrator product profile.

    ![Select report type](assets/choose_report.png)